purescript-contrib/purescript-pathy/MODULES.md

 parentDir' :: forall a b s.
 Path a b s -> Path a Dir Unsandboxed
 ```

-Extracts out the parent directory of the specified path.
-Will use the
+Creates a path that points to the parent directory of the specified path.
-parent path segment (..) if strictly necessary and therefore can escape
-a sandboxed path.
+This function always unsandboxes the path.

 #### `currentDir`